 After you have read and taken notes on your source material, it is time to prepare a thesis statement, or argument.
-This statement, usually consisting of one, complex sentence, is the answer to your principal research question, not the question itself.
-It is the sole argument to be proven throughout the paper and all of your evidence must relate somehow to the thesis statement.
-A good thesis statement is one whose argument is aggressive, sustainable, and stands in need of proof to be correct.
-A weak thesis statement is one whose argument is obvious to the reader, cannot be proven objectively, or does not stand in need of proof.
-Be careful not to develop a thesis statement that contains broad generalizations or personal opinion.
+This statement, usually consisting of one complex sentence, is the answer to your principal research question, not the question itself.
+It is the sole argument proven throughout the paper, and all your evidence must relate to the thesis statement.
+A good thesis statement is one whose argument is aggressive, sustainable, and needs proof to be correct.
+A weak thesis statement is one whose argument is obvious to the reader, cannot be proven objectively or using the sources under examination, or has already been extensively demonstrated.
+Be careful not to develop a thesis statement that contains broad generalizations or personal opinion, or that lacks empathy for the past (such as imposing modern ideas onto older historical events).
 Consider the following examples: